sadik-smd/processor-sdk-doc-fork/source/linux/Demo_User_Guides/Edge_AI_Gallery_User_Guide.rst

 .. note::

-   This is a quick and easy way to compile ti-apps-launcher during development, but it is a good idea to validate with Yocto builds often.
+   This is a quick and easy way to compile EdgeAI GUI App during development, but it is a good idea to validate with Yocto builds often.
 There is a possibility that compiler mismatch could present issues in the run up to production.